 TONIA DI RISIO Pasta Workshop, Eyelevel Gallery, Halifax, 8 August 2010.

-In 2008, she was featured in Carte Blanche Vol. 2: Painting, a survey of contemporary painting in Canada.
+Donovan‘s work is in corporate and private collections and was featured in Carte Blanche Vol.2: Painting, a survey of contemporary painting in Canada.

-Her practice incorporates a variety of drawing and painting media and is concerned with contradictory and parardoxical aspects of everyday life.
+Her practice incorporates a variety of drawing and painting media and is concerned with contradictory and paradoxical aspects of everyday life.
+She is interested in issues related to agency and identity and the roles that past, present and projected future social values play in determining selfhood.

 TERI DONOVAN Circa 2009 Mixed media on acoustic ceiling panel 20 x 24 inches